Your browser is out of date.

-Compared to injection molding and transfer molding, compression molding has been used in rubber manufacturing industry the longest and is still highly valuable.
+Compared to injection molding and transfer molding, custom compression molding has been used in rubber manufacturing industry the longest and is still highly valuable.
 Compression molding is really quite simple in theory, however, it takes wisdom and experience to properly load the mold cavity without wasting any material.

 You can trust that the skilled operators at Vip Rubber and Plastic know just how to perform uncured material to the correct amount and weight, yielding a perfectly molded part that meets your exacting standards.